Keffee/Rec-Transformer/data/KuaiRand-27K-with_feature/readme.md

 All the output will be saved under folder `output_{dataset}`. dataset can be `["KuaiRand-27K", "KuaiRand-27K-0501","KuaiRand-27K-100krows"]`

-# 1. Data split by timesamp
+# 1. Data split by timestamp
 ```sh
 # for full data:
 python 1_1_generate_positive_train_test_based_on_timestamp.py --dataset KuaiRand-27K